nelsonic/app/docs/general.md

 - codecov (https://codecov.io/)
 - nodemon (https://github.com/remy/nodemon)

+Note: the preference here has been to use npm scripts over build tools.

-Steps to how to run a project, please go to [README](https://github.com/FAC-GM/app/blob/master/README.md)
+Steps on how to run the application: [README](https://github.com/FAC-GM/app/blob/master/README.md)

 ## Directory structure